 Wouldn't it be wonderful to be able to use the same educational materials to study several different languages?
 The multilingual version of the TUFS Language Modules makes it possible to do just that.
-At present, those who understand English, Mongolian and Chinese (traditional Chinese characters) can study Japanese using the Pronunciation Module and the Dialogue Module.
+At present, those who understand English, French, Turkish, Mongolian, Chinese and Korean can study Japanese using the Pronunciation Module and the Dialogue Module.